Being Harassed on Instagram? Here's How to Stop - Fast

 Stall the Scammer Without Paying

-If the scam is fresh, your number one goal is to slow things down.
+If the scam is fresh, your number one goal is to slow things down so that you can think clearly.
 Say you're trying to borrow money from a friend, waiting until payday, or selling something to cover bills.
 These excuses help calm the scammer and keep them engaged just long enough for you to plan your next move - without them escalating.
-Whatever you do: don't send them money, and don't send more content.
+Whatever you do: don't send them money, and definitely don't send more content.
 Once they get anything from you, the demands will keep coming.

 A word of caution, however -

-Scammers are smart - they will often put you in a predicament where they want you to make a payment.
-They will give you detailed instructions on how to do so, then ask you to send screenshots along the way to prove you're complying.
-If you don't comply, then they will make threats.
+The scammers will put you in random predicaments where they will want you to make a payment and provide proof.
+They will give you detailed instructions on how to do so, then ask you to send screenshots along the way to show you're complying.
+If you don't comply, then they will escalate their threats.
 On that note, I've developed a fake payment strategy that works - even when scammers demand proof.
-It's a tactic I use with clients that buys you time, throws them off balance, and stalls the entire scam without sending a single dollar.
+It's a strategy I use with clients that buys you time, throws them off balance, and stalls the entire scam without sending a single dollar.
 And yes - it still produces results no matter what hoops they throw at you (with some limitations, of course).

 Want to know how it works?
 That's part of the plan I share when you hire me - contact me here.